fatihyuksel3109/next-server-actions/README.md

 This project is specifically enhanced with an infinite scroll feature.
 As you scroll through the content, additional data will be dynamically loaded, providing a seamless and uninterrupted user experience.

+## Framer Motion and React Intersection Observer
+To further enhance the user interface and interaction, this project integrates Framer Motion and React Intersection Observer packages.

+To install the required packages, run the following command:

+bash
+Copy code
+npm install framer-motion react-intersection-observer
+# or
+yarn add framer-motion react-intersection-observer
+# or
+pnpm install framer-motion react-intersection-observer
+# or
+bun install framer-motion react-intersection-observer These packages provide powerful animation and intersection observer capabilities, allowing for smooth transitions and dynamic content loading.

 ## Learn More

 To delve deeper into Next.js, explore the following resources: